Teotihuacán Municipality: History

 According to myth, this site was chosen by the gods to create the center of the universe.
 Settlement began here around 500 BCE as a village making stone objects.
 Starting in the 2nd century CE, it grew into a political and religious center which lasted until the 9th century.
 This was the largest urban center to be constructed in central Mexico until Tenochtitlan further south in the 15th century.
 All that is left of this city is the archeological site, which preserves structures such as the Pyramids of the Sun and Moon, the Temple of Quetzalcoatl, the market and numerous smaller structures, most of which were government buildings.

 At the time of the Spanish conquest, the Teotihuacan area was venerated by the Aztecs, but this status died off with the coming of Christianity.
 The area came under the control of Texcoco.
 The area was renamed San Juan Teotihuacan and was the encomienda of Francisco de Verdugo Bazan by the end of the 16th century.

+According to the 1580 Relación geográfica, the primary language in San Juan Teotihuacan was Nahuatl, but minorities spoke Otomi and Popoloca.
 During the Mexican War of Independence no battles were fought here although both insurgent and royalist armies passed through at one time or another.
 The municipality was taxed heavily to feed Mexico City during this time, leading to the abandonment of many fields.